What is Social Impact Investing?

 Characteristics of Social Impact Investing

-In 2019, the Global Impact Investing Network (GIIN), a champion in the industry, came up with four core characteristics of impact investing.
+In 2019, the Global Impact Investing Network (GIIN), a champion in the industry, developed four core characteristics of impact investing.

 “The Core Characteristics of Impact Investing define the baseline expectations of what it means to practice impact investing,” explains GIIN. “…Core Characteristics serve as a reference point for investors to identify practical actions they can take to scale their practice with integrity.”